Austin Ekeler Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 - Ekeler did not record a rush attempt in last week's game versus the Texans.

-- Ekeler has 126 yards on 24 carries (42.0 ypg) with two rushing touchdowns over his last three games.
+- Ekeler has 126 yards on 24 carries (42.0 ypg) with two rushing touchdowns in his last three games.

 Ekeler's Los Angeles Teammates